sudeepb02/awesome-erc8004/README.md

 > A curated list of awesome resources for ERC-8004: Trustless Agents

 ERC-8004 is an Ethereum standard that extends the Agent-to-Agent (A2A) Protocol with a trust layer, enabling participants to discover, choose, and interact with agents across organizational boundaries without pre-existing trust.
+The protocol introduces three lightweight, on-chain registries for identity, reputation, and validation.

 ## Contents